giusesorrentino/labtoolbox/README.md

 MIT License – See the [LICENSE.txt](https://github.com/giusesorrentino/LabToolbox/blob/main/LICENSE.txt) file.

-## Ethical Guidelines
+## Code of Conduct and Ethical Use

-This project’s ethical principles and usage policies are included in the [Code of Conduct](https://github.com/giusesorrentino/LabToolbox/blob/main/CODE_OF_CONDUCT.md) under the “Ethical Guidelines” section.
-Users and contributors are encouraged to review and adhere to them when using or contributing to this software.
+This project includes a [Code of Conduct](https://github.com/giusesorrentino/LabToolbox/blob/main/CODE_OF_CONDUCT.md), which all users and contributors are expected to read and follow.

+Additionally, the Code of Conduct contains a section titled “Author’s Ethical Requests” outlining the author's personal expectations regarding responsible and respectful use, especially in commercial or large-scale contexts.
+While not legally binding, these principles reflect the spirit in which this software was developed, and users are kindly asked to consider them when using the project.

 ## Disclaimer